 Often the game is classified as survival horror - the player has limited resources at their disposal and has to conserve resources in order to survive; mainly ammunition and medical supplies.

 Pyramid Head is seen throughout Silent Hill.
 A hulking figure with a giant knife and a red pyramid-like helmet on his head.
-Pyramid head not only kills people but also kills the monsters of Silent Hill.
+Pyramid Head not only kills people but also kills the monsters of Silent Hill.
 In the time of the cult in Silent Hill, Pyramid Head was the cult's executioner.
 James' subconscious has used that image to create his own personal executioner because James wants to be punished for what he has done.

 James leaves Silent Hill with Maria.
 Before they leave, Maria coughs and James say "We better do something about that cough" echoing Mary's death.

 This is considered to be the true ending to Silent Hill 2.
 James is seen picking Mary up and carrying her out of the room.
-You can then hear a car door shutting and the car starting.
+The player can then hear a car door shutting and the car starting.
 James says "Now we can be together" and James drives his car into the lake killing himself.
 The credits are accompanied by the specific track of "Angel's Thanatos", Thanatos being the Greek mythological representation of death.

 James leaves Silent Hill with Laura fulfilling Mary's wish to adopt her.
 The track played over the credits for this ending is "Overdose Illusion".